tierklinik-dobersberg/tech-blog/content/posts/readonly-arch-rpi-door-controller.md

 ## Ansible Playbook and Roles

 Time to configure our Pi using Ansible.
 From here on, Ansible will take over the complete management and configuration of our Pi.
 Whenever you want to change something, update the Ansible configuration and re-play it on the Pi.
-If you ever
+If you ever need to recreate the whole Pi because of a SD card or hardware failure you just need to complete the steps before.
+From here on, re-configuring the system is just a matter of executing `ansible-playbook`.